cosmos/ibc-go/docs/apps/transfer/01_concepts.md

 The multiple channel hops case applies when the token has passed through multiple chains between the original source and final destination chains.

 The IBC protocol doesn't know the topology of the overall network (i.e connections between chains and identifier names between them).
-For this reason, in the the multiple hops case, a particular chain in the timeline of the individual transfers can't query the chain and client identifiers of the other chains.
+For this reason, in the multiple hops case, a particular chain in the timeline of the individual transfers can't query the chain and client identifiers of the other chains.

 Take for example the following sequence of transfers `A -> B -> C` for an IBC token, with a final prefix path (trace info) of `transfer/channelChainC/transfer/channelChainB`.
-What the paragraph above means is that is that even in the case that chain `C` is directly connected to chain `A`, querying the port and channel identifiers that chain `B` uses to connect to chain `A` (eg: `transfer/channelChainA`) can be completely different from the one that chain `C` uses to connect to chain `A` (eg: `transfer/channelToChainA`).
+What the paragraph above means is that even in the case that chain `C` is directly connected to chain `A`, querying the port and channel identifiers that chain `B` uses to connect to chain `A` (eg: `transfer/channelChainA`) can be completely different from the one that chain `C` uses to connect to chain `A` (eg: `transfer/channelToChainA`).

 Thus the proposed solution for clients that the IBC team recommends are the following: